apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 There are two ways to get HugeGraph-Loader:

 - Download the compiled tarball
-- Clone source code to compile and install
+- Clone source code then compile and install

 #### 2.1 Download the compiled archive